Include Sleep, for Success in your Business Plan

 - Huffington Post: What Sleep Experts Do To Get A Good Night’s Rest

-- Prevention Magazine: 20 ways to sleep better every night
+- Consumer Reports: 20 ways to sleep better tonight

 As for attending conferences and how I’ll stay healthy, you can bet I’ll be strict about my sleep for success, even if it means slipping out of the Karaoke party waaaay early.
 Boring?
 Maybe.
 A go-getter?
 Yes!